tejesh333/AndoidProject-ExpenseTracker/README.md

 # AndoidProject-ExpenseTracker
 Expense Tracker is an Android application to display,add, update and delete the expenses.
-Used Google FireBase as the database fot the application.
+Used Google FireBase as the database for the application.